Who would have thought that in 2022 a worldwide pandemic would have been the least of our worries?

 1) Watch your stress – A contagious virus or an insurrection is undoubtedly something to take seriously.
 Nothing is gained, however, from adding stress and anxiety to the situation.
 It is a challenge dealing with these big hairy ugly problems that are entirely out of your control.
-Still, if individuals, particularly those in leadership positions, exhibit unnecessary anxiety or stress, one problem turns into two: the original problem and our stress level.
+Still, if individuals in leadership positions exhibit unnecessary anxiety or stress, one problem turns into two: the original problem and our stress level.
 It can be helpful to remember that few things are either as good or as bad as reported.

-If you feel anxious, turn off the TV, Twitter or the radio and disconnect for a couple of hours from the relentless pounding of hyperbolic news and get outside.
+If you feel anxious, turn off the TV, Twitter or the radio, disconnect for a couple of hours from the relentless pounding of hyperbolic news and get outside.
 Distance and open space give perspective – something that is easily lost when caught up in the whirlwind.

 3) Know that it will end – It is unhelpful to put a date on the calendar when you suspect things will be better because you have no control over that.